About 60 dead in Congo mine accident-radio report

 Authorities in the Central African nation were not immediately available to comment.

-Mining companies AngloGold Ashanti (ANGJ.J) and Randgold (RRS.L) operate in the region, which is known to be rich in tin and gold.
+Mining companies AngloGold Ashanti and Randgold operate in the region, which is known to be rich in tin and gold.

 Hundreds of thousands of people in eastern Congo make a living in artisanal mines, where safety precautions are almost nonexistent and accidents are common.